jvmncs/ParamNoise/README.md

 # ParamNoise
 A comparison of parameter space noise methods for exploration in deep reinforcement learning

+NOTE: This project has been stalled indefinitely.
+WYSIWYG.
+Reach out if you'd like to help reboot it.

 ### Links to papers
 Parameter Space Noise for Exploration : https://openreview.net/forum?id=ByBAl2eAZ&noteId=ByBAl2eAZ